gvwilson/thirdbit/src/fiction/in-heck/index.md

 Any bot that respects that has nothing to fear from me or any other Operator."

 There were more questions,
-but finally Miz Tumbly said,
+but finally Miz Nabbles said,
 "All right, everyone,
 that's all the time we have today."
 Twenty-two children minus one groaned.